guyvosco/python-course-assignments/day02/README.md

 The **CLI** code *travel_expences.py* was written manually and runs in one of two ways:
 - By passing system arguments in triplets:

-  `python travel_expences.py title1 amount1 currancy1 title2 amount2 currancy2 ...`
+  `python travel_expences.py title1 amount1 currency1 title2 amount2 currency2 ...`

   Example: `python travel_expences.py Texi 160 ILS Flight 4000 USD Lunch 22.5 CHF`

-- If no arguments are provided, it prompts you interactively to enter the triplets `title amount currancy` one by one (type `done` to finish).
+- If no arguments are provided, it prompts you interactively to enter the triplets `title amount currency` one by one (type `done` to finish).

 I used ChatGPT-5 to build the **GUI** version, using the following prompt: